 You can leave the dough out but it could possibly over-ferment by producing too much alcohol and lose its structure to become floppy.

 By putting the dough in the fridge, it will slow down the fermentation process and allow the yeast to slowly consume sugars and develop flavor.
 You can leave the dough in the fridge for up to 3 days before it starts over-fermenting.

 Should you punch down pizza dough?

-Should I let pizza dough rise before refrigerating?
+Should I let the pizza dough rise before refrigerating it?

 Yes, you want to give the dough a slight head start with the fermentation process so the usual recommendation is to leave the dough for one hour at room temperature after it has been kneaded.

 This allows the dough to warm slightly for yeast activity.
 It can then be placed in the fridge for 1-3 days before the flavor starts getting strong.

 They say if cooking is an art then baking is a science – and they are not wrong.
 You can do your bit to speed up your rise, but too much heat and your yeast won’t like that either.

 There’s nothing wrong with proofing your dough for an hour if that’s all the time you have.

 But for the best pizza dough proofing temperature, I recommend you make your dough ahead and leave it in the fridge overnight.
 You can also have it conveniently in the fridge for the next 3-4 days for all your pizza creations.